bft-smart/library/README.txt

 Important tip #6: always make sure that each client uses a unique ID.
 Otherwise, clients may not be able to complete their operations.

 You can use the './runscripts/runsmart.bat'" script in Windows, and the './runscripts/runsmart.sh' script in Linux.
-When running the script in Linux it is necessary to set the permissions to execute the script with the command 'chmod +x ./runscripts/runsmart.sh' or call passing the script as a bash parameter $bash ./runscripts/runsmart.sh.
+When running the script in Linux it is necessary to set the permissions to execute the script with the command 'chmod +x ./runscripts/runsmart.sh' or call passing the script as a bash parameter 'bash ./runscripts/runsmart.sh ...'.

 These scripts can easily be adapted to execute other demos, such as: